Sony Entertainment Network: Music Unlimited

 Music Unlimited was a cloud-based music service.
 According to Sony, the music catalog contained 25 million songs and was available in 19 countries.
-There were two subscription levels: Access, which allowed for listening to all available music on Mac, PC, PlayStation 4 or PlayStation 3; and Premium, which added availability for mobile devices and Walkman players as well as Blu-ray players and Bravia TVs.
-Like any normal music service, Music Unlimited allowed users to create playlists, find new songs and songs that are recommended to them through their own taste of music.
-A special feature that made the Music Unlimited stand out was the ability to listen to music on a PlayStation 4 whilst playing a game.
-The service was replaced in 2015 by PlayStation Music with Spotify.
+There were two subscription levels: Basic/Access, which allowed for listening to all available music on Mac, PC, PlayStation 4 or PlayStation 3; and Premium, which added availability for mobile devices and Walkman players as well as Blu-ray players and Bravia TVs.
+Like other music services, Music Unlimited allowed users to create playlists, find new songs and songs that are recommended to them through their own taste of music.
+In 2013, special feature that made the Music Unlimited stand out was the ability to listen to music on a PlayStation 4 whilst playing a game.
+The service was replaced in 2015 by PlayStation Music with Spotify, which would become newly available in 41 countries and regions.

 Sony Entertainment Network Store

 The interface through the Sony Entertainment Network Store was grouped into sections where users were able to see Top Rated Games, Latest Released Movies, DLC, Coming Soon, Deals and Offers, and PlayStation Plus.
-The top of the interface displayed the games, movies and TV.
-The store was the main home to where users could search for different movies, games and other media.
+The top of the interface displayed the games, movies, and TV.
+The store was the main home to where users could search for different movies, games, and other media.